Macspiration 102

 Everyone hates doing backups.
 I know I do.
 Like most utility software packages, products like this are ignored until it is too late, and your precious data is gone.
 It’s funny how diligent I was at work (I suppose my job being at stake had something to do with it…), yet I almost never backed up anything at home.
 I’ve been playing the odds for a lot of years, and have so far been pretty lucky.

-I was very excited to review this product.
 I’ve looked at network storage devices from afar, mostly because of price, and almost all of them were Windows based, but really thought they looked very useful.
 The OWC NASPerform (NP) utilizes NDAS technology allowing it to connect a storage device directly to a network with or without a server.
 The prices are pretty good at OWC, and our favorite computer platform is fully supported finally, so it was time for this Mac user to jump in.
-The acronym NDAS stands for Network Direct Attached Storage.

 Shure SE420 Sound Isolating Earphones